IBM/gdpr-fingerprint-pii/README.md

 - Using regular expressions, in addition to NLU, to extract personal data from unstructured text
 - Configuring pre-identified personal data with weightage and coming up with a score representing the confidence level of identifying an individual using the personal data identified
 - Viewing the score and the personal data identified in a tree structure for better visualization
+- Consuming the output of this Journey by other applications

 # Flow
 <br/><img src="images/Architecture.png" alt="Architecture/Flow diagram" width="640" border="10" /><br/>